UnfinishedStuff/Pimoroni_Pico_Display_Pack_documentation/README.md

 Pimoroni have released a whole raft of accessories for the Raspberry Pi Pico, with the RP2040 chip at its heart.
 Unfortunately, they seem to have released so many accessories that the documentation is currently a bit behind.
 This document contains a description of what I've been able to figure out for using the MicroPython module provided [by Pimoroni here](https://github.com/pimoroni/pimoroni-pico) for their Display Pack.

-Current state:  The first draft is done, and some feedback has been recieved (thanks Gadgetoid and GlennHoran!).
-Currently tested on pimoroni-pico v0.0.5 Alpha, all functions present and working.
-Redrafting done down to the buttons (inclusive).
+Current state:  The first draft is done, and some feedback has been recieved.
+Thanks to Gadgetoid and GlennHoran for their suggestions.
+This guide was written for and tested on `pimoroni-pico v0.0.5 Alpha`, all functions are present and working.

 # Quickstart script